senseconcordia/JU2JMH-PMT-TSE-2021/README.md

 # Automated Performance Microbenchmarks Generation and Evaluation

-This is a repository where you can get the replication package for the TSE paper entitled "Automated Performance Microbenchmarks Generation and Evaluation".
+This is a repository where you can get the replication package for the TSE paper entitled `"Automated Performance Microbenchmarks Generation and Evaluation"`.
 The replication package consists of experimental data and scripts for reproducing the data.

 ## Scripts